 Third, schedule regular leadership retreats where you focus on building personal relationships, celebrating God’s work through your team, and candidly addressing any disappointments or tensions that are creeping into your relationships.

 Fourth, if tensions do develop in your leadership team, address them quickly, graciously and honestly, before they have time to grow into major problems.
-If you do not see immediate and complete restoration, seek assistance from conciliators who have been cross-trained in relational wisdom, such as those available through our ministry partner, Crossroads Resolution Group.
+If you do not see immediate and complete restoration, seek assistance from conciliators who have been cross-trained in relational wisdom, peacemaking and Christian conciliation.

 It will be hard for busy leaders to take these kinds of proactive steps.
 The tyranny of urgent tends to keep us from seeing future dangers and taking steps to avoid them.